 How can these markedly different principles be transformed into a work plan for conducting a review?
-This section develops the realist template by way of a stepby-step contrast with the standard review strategy that was criticized in the previous chapter.
+This section develops the realist template by way of a step-by-step contrast with the standard review strategy that was criticized in the previous chapter.
 For easy reference, the standard review sequence laid out in Chapter 3 (Box 3.1) is reproduced again in miniature as Table 4.1.
-Realist synthesis also The (standard' services of moves from bygone evidence to present-day policy advice and thus has a comparable structure.
+Realist synthesis also moves from bygone evidence to present-day policy advice and thus has a comparable structure.
 However, there are many subtle differences in emphasis, in duration, in running order and, above all, in the methodological content of each stage.
 This section will absorb the critiques, develop the realist alternatives, and put an alternative prospectus in place.
 This is summarized in Figure 4.3.
 It might be useful for readers to locate this diagram at the very end of the chapter; a quick preview will reveal the calm that follows the storm.

-IF ABLE 4.1 The standard sequence of
+TABLE 4.1 The 'standard' sequence of systematic review

-syste stematic review

-1 Identifying the review question
+- I Identifying the review question

-2 Searching for primary studies
+- 2 Searching for primary studies

-3 Quality appraisal
+- 3 Quality appraisal

-4 Extracting the data
+- 4 Extracting the data

-5 Synthesizing the data
+- 5 Synthesizing the data

-6 Disseminating the findings
+- 6 Disseminating the findings